lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

     If you want to use thumbnails you need to give Lightly write access to your bucket to create the thumbnails there for you.
-    The write access can be configured not to allow overwriting and deleting, thus existing data cannot get lost.

 Setting up Google Cloud Storage